usgo/usgo-sql-schemas/README.md

 ## Method
 ### Provided by Anna Wiggins via Slack

-1) Dump the current prod schema into a simply named `schema.sql1`.
+1) Dump the current prod schema into a simply named `schema.sql`.
 This will become the "canonical" schema file for *dev* work.
 2) When we need to do a schema change, write a sql file that produces the changes we want.
 3) Put that in an updates directory, prefixed with the date. e.g. `20201005-drop-all-tables.sql`
 4) Spin up a test database with the current `schema.sql` loaded in, and run the update file against it.